lukasvermeer/lukasvermeer.github.io/_posts/2023-04-04-avoiding-interaction-effects-in-online-experimentation.markdown

 As with the isolated lanes approach, this method reduces the sample size available for each variation.
 However, because the control is shared, this effect is less pronounced.
 In total throughput time, this approach is more efficient than sequential and isolated lanes approaches.

-Although it does require tight coordination between teams to carry out effectively, the factorial strategy is usually fairly straightforward to implement.
+Although it does require tight coordination between teams to carry out effectively, the combined strategy is usually fairly straightforward to implement.
 In addition, functional interactions are made impossible when a variation is rolled out to production because no variations have both changes enabled at once (unless treatment_3 is included).

 **When We Recommend This Approach:** When teams cannot agree on optimal sequencing but can agree to coordinate their experiments with a large overlap in traffic.